 That one rainy weekend we had back in January we decided it was a good time to stay in and make ramen.
 We wanted a big bubbly pot of broth to cook away all day, and we wanted fresh ramen noodles.
 Now the problem was we couldn’t find fresh ramen noodles anywhere.
 We did the only thing possible, and that was to make homemade ramen noodles in our own kitchen.

 When we first started blogging we came across a video of a new to the blogging scene of a girl making Chinese pulled noodles; she made it look so easy.
 We invited a few friends over for dinner and began the adventure of making “simple” pulled noodles.
 HA!
 All we can is that it was a good thing we had a few packages of udon in the pantry as it was a colossal mistake to think it was really as easy as she made it seem.

-We are kind of addicted to ramen, and have been seeking it out whenever possible.
-In Oakland we have a favorite spot, The Ramen Shop, which serves a filling bowl of noodles and hipster cocktails.
-In San Francisco we are big Ken Ken fans; the space is killer, the menu is small and the food never disappoints.
+We are kind of addicted to ramen and have been seeking it out whenever possible.
+In Oakland, we have a favorite spot, The Ramen Shop, which serves a filling bowl of noodles and hipster cocktails.
+In San Francisco we are big Ken Ken fans; the location is killer, the menu is small and the food never disappoints.
 I have a feeling if we still lived in the neighborhood we would eat there all the time.
-We have a trip planned to New York in a couple weeks and our list of eats if filled with ramen joints, coffee stops and donut shops.
+We have a trip planned to New York in a couple weeks and our list of eats if filled with ramen joints, coffee shops, and donut shops.
 Weird combination.

 Do not be intimated as this recipe is insanely easy.
 Inspired by an article in Food and Wine magazine about Ivan Orkin of the famed Ivan Ramen in New York (which we cannot wait to eat at), and our trusty KitchenAid mixer making homemade ramen noodles at home is a breeze.
 And it is so much fun!
 I mean really fun, and the reward is a delicious bowl of fresh homemade ramen noodles.